xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 Figure 10.12 shows the marble diagram that displays what you see in the output.

-Figure 10.12 The effects of SubscribeOn and ObserveOn on the observable pipeline
+Figure 10.12 The effects of `SubscribeOn` and `ObserveOn` on the observable pipeline

 Here are the key points in the example output:

 - The order of the subscriptions is from the bottom to the top (the subscription is first executed at stage E, and only at the end at stage A).
-This is because the observable returned by the last LogWithThread operator is the one the observer is subscribing to.
+This is because the observable returned by the last `LogWithThread` operator is the one the observer is subscribing to.

 - The subscriptions are executed on thread 1 until `SubscribeOn` is called, and then the subscriptions are made with thread 3 (step B).

 - The notifications are done from top to bottom (A is first, and E is last).

 - The notifications are emitted on thread 3 (where the subscriptions occur) until `ObserveOn` is called (right before E), and then the notifications are emitted on thread 4.

 - While the notification is observed on thread 4, thread 3 is free to observe the next notification.
 That's why you see the observation of 0 together with the emission of 2 (the bolded lines).

+- 由于System.Reactive版本升级，程序执行的效果可能会修改，请自行测试之。

 Next, I'll talk about how to synchronize processing of the notifications in the observable pipeline and between observables.